tjex/thesis-code/README.md

 user can output their Zettelkasten data as json ([zk](https://github.com/zk-org/zk) can do this).

+The `demo.cast` is a terminal recording of this program's functionality.
+It can be played back within the terminal using [asciinema](https://asciinema.org/) and is available to view online.

 A typical workflow may look as follows:

 A user is currently working on a note, \_"Zettelkasten is an interface for